aria42/flare/README.md

 * Currently only supports non-batch operations (working on auto-batching...)
 * Tensor implementation is pluggable, but best is currently [Neanderthal](http://github.com/uncomplicate/neanderthal) which supports Intel MKL, CUDA, and OpenCL.
 Removed the ND4J implementation, since no clear reason to use given Neanderthal was faster on every operation.

+## Installtion

+At the moment, the only supported tensor backend is via Neanderthal, which currently only uses [Intel MKL](https://software.intel.com/en-us/mkl).
+You'll need to install this library (although if you're doing a lot of neural net work locally, you probably already have).
+Note that if you're on a Mac, you'll need to disable [System Integrity Protection](https://www.imore.com/el-capitan-system-integrity-protection-helps-keep-malware-away), in order for Neanderthal to load the native libs from the `DYLD_LIBRARY_PATH` environmnet variable.

 ## Examples

 See some examples in the [`src/flare/examples`](https://github.com/aria42/flare/tree/master/src/flare/examples) directory for usage examples.
 Single best entry is probably the LSTM example.
 But here are some simple ones: